CouchCMS/Documentation/src/contents/tags-reference/folder.md

 ### name

 The mandatory name of the folder.
-Has to be unique for the template.<br/>
+Has to be unique for the template.
 Only lowercase\[a-z\], numerals\[0-9\] hyphen and underscore permitted

 ### title